BerkomzxTL/Translations/Does the Assassin Girl Dream of the Mana Doll/readme.md

 # Table of Contents

-### Arc 2: The Assassin Girl Sets Off on a Journey
+### Arc II: The Assassin Girl Sets Off on a Journey

 [Chapter 26: The Border Town of Azar](./chapters/index_split_000.md)